 A Generation of Job Hoppers: True or False

 The truth is they are, indeed, job hoppers.
-But delving deeper into the job-hopping phenomenon reveals an entirely different story.
+But a closer look into the job-hopping phenomenon reveals an entirely different story.

 Generation Z Are Job Hoppers